 Doris Verniece Jackman Allen was born in Boston, Massachusetts on May 30, 1923.
 She lived an amazing 96 years and went home to be with the Lord on July 29, 2019.

-To send flowers in memory of Doris V Allen (Jackman), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Doris V Allen (Jackman), please visit our Heartfelt Sympathies Store.

 She was the daughter of two wonderful and loving parents, Edna and Beresford Jackman of Barbados who settled in Boston’s Back Bay area in the 1890s.
 Doris grew up in a strong and loving Caribbean community where she, along with her siblings, Ivan, Kent, and Violet, learned the importance of building a strong mind and spirit.